 All this means that the FTC is hot on the heels of supplement companies who break the rules.

-For starters, here’s a list of words and phrases you must never use in supplement advertising:
+So for starters, here’s a list of words and phrases to avoid in supplement advertising:

 Now, avoiding words that lead to misleading customers is only the start.